shcaba/Sebastes_melanops_OR/Document/_main.knit.md

 \item This assessment for Black Rockfish in Oregon waters incorporates a wide range of data sources: removals from two commercial and two recreational fleets; three fishery-dependent indices of abundance, three fishery-independent indices of abundance, length and conditional age-at-length composition data for several fisheries and surveys; information on weight-at-length, maturity-at-length, and fecundity-at-length; information on natural mortality and the steepness of the Beverton-Holt stock-recruitment relationship; and estimates of ageing error.

-\item The addition of a new coastwide acoustic-visual survey (conducted in 2021) was incorporated into the base model to provide direct information on overall population scale and to anchor related information on scale from earlier (2005-2013) tagging data.
+\item The addition of a new coastwide acoustic-visual survey (conducted in 2021) was incorporated into the reference model to provide direct information on overall population scale and to anchor related information on scale from earlier (2005-2013) tagging data.

 \item Black Rockfish off the U.S. west coast appear to have complex sex-specific growth and mortality dynamics that are captured in this assessment through sex-specific parameterizations.
 In particular, observations of older females are lacking in the available data and is addressed by allowing for higher female natural mortality.

 \item The model was highly sensitive to model specifications for acoustic-visual (AV) survey catchability and recruitment.
-The base model fixed AV survey catchability at a reasonable value (1.0) given the survey design and Black Rockfish biology.
+The reference model fixed AV survey catchability at a reasonable value (1.0) given the survey design and Black Rockfish biology.
 Reconciling the signal in the biological data (which suggests a lower population size and status) versus the AV and tag surveys (which suggest high stock sizes and status) is a major uncertainty.

 \item Parameters that were estimated in the reference model include male and female $L_{\infty}$ and $k$, recruitment deviations starting in 1980, equilibrium recruitment ($lnR_0$), and extra survey variance.
 Length-based selectivity parameters in the final reference model were fixed to values previously estimated (i.e., pre-STAR panel reference model) and the length composition data was replaced with marginal age composition data to lessen the effect the lengths were having on the assessment.